tphiep/exercise/README.md

 # System
 >![Preview](https://raw.githubusercontent.com/tphiep/exercise/master/Diagram.drawio.png)
 # Design
-- This project applies CQRS patterns to separate write behavior from read behavior to provides stability and scalability of the services.
+- This project applies CQRS patterns to separate write behavior from read behavior to provide stability and scalability of these services.